lubkoll/funcy/README.md

     std::cout << "f'''(4) = " << f.d3() << std::endl;
 }
 ```
 The function `finalize` simplifies usage of `f`, taking advantage of the fact that it depends on only one variable and is defined on a one-dimensional space.
+The following examples illustrate usage without finalize and with vector and matrix-valued arguments.

 A model for **nonlinear heat transfer** <img src=doc/Eq2.gif title="A(u,\nabla u)=(c+du^2)\nabla u" />:
 ```cpp